royaljacques/TwitchBot/README.md

 for more addon please contact me on discord  <br>

-for any problem or question, please come to [Discord]( https://discord.gg/tbMaZG5UjH) so that I can best guide you.
+for any problem or question, please come to [Aethteam Discord]( https://discord.gg/tbMaZG5UjH) so that I can best guide you.

 ## to launch the bot